We do research every day: ask the time, look for an e-mail address, decide which vehicle to buy.

 Format: Majority full-text; some additional full-text via link resolver, Coverage: 1975 - present.
 Varies by title., Truncation and Wildcard: * and ?, Search Tips: Use quotation marks to phrase search.
 Allows Boolean AND, OR and NOT searching.
 May limit to full-text, scholarly journals, date, length, publication name and type.
 HELP link on each screen, which includes Citation information.
 Can print, save, or email results.
 Some full-text publications may have the most current 3-12 months in abstract only, due to publisher restrictions.

 Covers the history of the world outside of the United States and Canada, from the 15th Century onward.
-Indexing of historical articles from more than 2,600 journals in over 40 languages from 1954 to the present.
-Access to the full text of more than 400 journals and 140 books
+Includes essentially unique feature to focus search by historical time period.
+Indexing of historical articles from more than 2,400 journals in over 40 languages from 1953 to the present, with some coverage for titles back to the early 20th century.
+Access to the full text of more than 540 journals and 140 books.

 Truncation and Wildcard: * and ?, Search Tips: Boolean command searching.
 Browsable index of search terms for author/editor, journal name, language, document type, and subject term.
 Help